Bud Balla

 User behavior in real-world contexts

-Unlike digital design, physical products introduce irreversible constraints — tolerances, material behavior, stress points, and usability friction.
+Unlike digital design, physical products introduce irreversible constraints like tolerances, material behavior, stress points, and usability issues.

 The challenge was to translate an abstract idea into a tangible, testable object.